TheAzziIzzuan/DigitalForensic-G31/README.md

 ---
 # USER MANUAL
-- Upon downloading this repository, navigate the folder that contains wsb-hunter.ps1 to execute the following commands
+- Upon downloading this repository, navigate to the folder that contains wsb-hunter.ps1 to execute the following commands

 ## Basic Usage
 All commands follow this format: